Volume 6 - 2021

 6. The EIC will make the final decision over acceptance and if accepted forward the final revised manuscript to the managing editor to prepare the final proofs

-Copyright will be held by the Institute of Animal Science, Chinese Academy of Agricultural Sciences so that data can be indexed in Facesoffungi, MycoBank and other databases.
-However, authors are encouraged to deposit their papers online and make them freely downloadable.
+Authors are encouraged to deposit their papers online and make them freely downloadable.
 They can also use their data and publish it elsewhere without permission from Studies in Fungi.
-We will shortly adopt a Creative Commons Copyright License applicable to this site..
+We have adopted a Creative Commons Copyright License applicable to this site.